 The Audit Committee has been vigilant in its oversight of the Company's financial reporting process generally and the remediation process specifically.
-This proxy statement discloses that the Audit Committee met five times during 2019.
-The Audit Committee has met two times thus far in 2020.
-During the course of one of the meetings, the Audit Committee devoted considerable time to oversight of the Company's ongoing financial reporting process, including review of the Company's quarterly earnings reports and regular quarterly and annual SEC filings.
+This proxy statement discloses that the Audit Committee met ten times during 2020.
+During these meetings, the Audit Committee devoted considerable time to oversight of the Company's ongoing financial reporting process, including review of the Company's quarterly earnings reports and regular quarterly and annual SEC filings.

-Because of the importance that the Audit Committee places on effective and sustainable remediation of the material weakness, between January of 2018 and December of 2019, the Audit Committee met thirteen times with management and/or leadership of our internal accounting function to discuss remediation.
-During those meetings, management and the Audit Committee discussed, among other topics, the internal accounting function's structure, processes, information management systems, staffing and skills.
+Because of the importance that the Audit Committee places on effective and sustainable remediation of the material weakness, the Audit Committee devotes a portion of its meeting agendas to discussions with management of our accounting function regarding remediation.
+During those meetings, management and the Audit Committee discuss, among other topics, the accounting function's resources and structure, processes, information management systems, and priorities, and their impact on the remediation timeline.
+The remediation timeline is dependent upon the internal control impacts of the pending sale of our Wireless segment, potential strategic transactions, and necessary enterprise resource planning (ERP) system upgrades.
+While subject to change based on the outcomes of these events, and other potential unforeseen events, the Audit Committee supports management's plan to target full remediation by the end of 2023.